sy2002/TeleBall/index.md

 What is TeleBall?
 -----------------

-TeleBall is a handheld game console.
+TeleBall is an Arduino based retro handheld game console.
 You cannot buy it.
 You need to build it by yourself.
 It lets you play **BreakOut** in single-player mode using one device and **Tennis for Two** in multi-player mode using two devices communicating via radio.

 {% if site.github.pages_hostname != nil %}